5 Questions Web Developers Always Need Answers For

 This one I believe to be the most underestimated factor in web development, though it’s not a real question.
-Or a trick question.
+Or maybe it’s a trick question.
 The point here is, someone is always going to touch a project again.
 And be it to pull the plug.
-In “one man shows” that may be ourselves, but there absolutely always is someone who’s going to touch the project again.
+In “one man shows” that may be ourselves, but there’s always someone who’s going to touch the project again.
 We don’t need to know who that person is.
 Hence not a real question.
-But we do need to keep in mind that there’s always someone else who’s going to touch the project again, and that means extra responsibility that should be reflected in our decisions.
+But we do need to keep in mind that there’s always someone else who’s going to touch the work again, and that means extra responsibility that should be reflected in our decisions.

 5. What’s the Probability for x?

-Lastly, a good general purpose question which borrows from my own guiding principle, “web development is all about probabilities”—we always need to weigh probabilities unless our job is to do only one thing.
+Lastly, a good general purpose question which borrows from my own guiding principle, “web development is all about probabilities”—unless our job is to do only one thing, we always need to weigh probabilities.
 How likely is this feature going to stay?
-How likely is it that we’re going to extend it?
-How likely is it that more people are going to touch it? &c.
-There are variables for every small step of every project.
-We need to be good judging and weighing probabilities.
+How likely is it that we’re going to grow it?
+How likely is it that more people are going to use it? &c.
+There are variables for any step of every project.
+We need to be good in judging and weighing probabilities.

 Thanks to Arquay Harris for the idea for this post (Arquay and I used to work together at Google).
 I miss our discussions a little.

-(Not to come up with excuses, but I’m, literally I guess, all over the place lately.
+(Not to come up with excuses, but I’m literally all over the place lately.
 I’m unsure and need your assistance in determining whether what you read here lately is useful and makes sense, or whether it’s lacking, and what.
 Thank you.)